By: Dr. Sonia Chopra

 Once I removed the gutta percha, the infection started to drain.
 And THIS is the key to helping a patient feel better.
 Instant gratification for both me and my patient!

-The cone beam for this patient did not look good, but if I had judged the tooth by its x-ray, I would have done a total disservice to this patient.
+The cone beam for this patient did not look good, but if I had judged the tooth by its root canal tooth xray, I would have done a total disservice to this patient.
 It would’ve been a complete misdiagnosis, because the root canal infection didn’t show up on the X-ray.

 I was lucky that the patient wanted to try and save the tooth.
 It was the right choice for her and her health.